ankasendo/Pokemon-Trainer-Club/README.md

       [colors]:/assets/images/Screenshot%202023-01-12%20125358.png

       Main colors used are yellow and black, with a little accent on the other main Pokemon colors.

- * ### Font Selection
-     I've used 'Ovo' for the main font.
-This was done to match font known to Pokemon.
-     The fonts are from [Google Fonts](https://fonts.google.com/).

 # Features